 What is an ACL injury and how does it happen?

-An anterior cruciate ligament injury – or an ACL injury – is a fairly common occurrence in certain sports, especially basketball, football, soccer, and volleyball.
-The ACL is a knee ligament that stabilizes the knee and prevents the lower part of the leg from moving forward relative to the upper part of the leg.
+An anterior cruciate ligament injury—or an ACL injury—is a relatively common occurrence in sports like basketball, football, soccer, and volleyball.
+The ACL is a ligament in the knee that stabilizes the joint and prevents the lower leg from moving forward relative to the thigh during deceleration.

 The program includes:

 - Education and instruction on endurance, strength, and flexibility training

 - Agility and speed training specific to the demands of each sport